gmh5225/CodetronikPass/README.md

 ```

 ## Build for Android (Build on Linux)
+You should download and use the Clang built by AOSP.
+This is due to errors when applying Pass plugins built with Clang built with llvm-project to the Arm64 Cross-Compiler.

 ### Download Clang
 1. Open ```/NDKPATH/toolchains/llvm/prebuilt/linux-x86_64/AndroidVersion.txt``` and check your Clang revision ```rXXXXXXXX```